View full title

 Imposes moratorium on use of biometric surveillance systems technology by law enforcement agencies; establishes commission to recommend appropriate law enforcement uses for biometric surveillance systems technology.

-This bill imposes a moratorium on biometric surveillance technology by law enforcement and establishes a commission to recommend its appropriate uses.
+This bill imposes a moratorium on biometric surveillance systems by law enforcement, excluding DNA, fingerprints, or palm prints, and establishes a commission to recommend regulations.

-If you operate law enforcement agencies in New Jersey, you must cease using biometric surveillance systems until further notice.
+If you operate a law enforcement agency in New Jersey, you must cease using biometric surveillance systems until new regulations are established.

 What do these statuses mean? ▼